Elsie Quinlan

-Elsie Quinlan (3 December 1914 – 9 November 1952), also known as Sr Aidan, was a Dominican sister who was killed in Duncan Village in 1952, by a mob of ANC rioters.
+Elsie Quinlan (3 December 1914 – 9 November 1952), religious name Mary Aidan, was a Dominican sister who was killed in Duncan Village in 1952, by a mob of ANC rioters.

 Early life and education

 Quinlan was born in Kingwilliamstown, now known as Ballydesmond in County Cork, Ireland on 3 December 1914.
 She studied Social Science and qualified for a degree at the University College Cork.
-She subsequently decided to become a nun and in 1938 she travelled to King William’s Town in the Eastern Cape, South Africa to join the religious community known as the "King Dominicans".
-On taking her vows as a nun she took the name Sr Aidan.
-In 1940 her religious order sent her to study medicine at Wits University.
+She subsequently decided to become a religious sister and in 1938 she travelled to King William’s Town in the Eastern Cape, South Africa to join the community known as the King Dominicans.
+On her investiture she took the name Mary Aidan.
+In 1940 her congregation sent her to study medicine at Wits University.

 Medical career

 On completing her medical degree and qualifying as a doctor she was posted to the Glen Grey Provincial Hospital in Lady Frere, Eastern Cape and to the Far East Rand Hospital in Springs in the then Transvaal province.
 After these assignments, in 1949 she was she was sent to Duncan Village, Eastern Cape to found a clinic at the St Peter Claver Mission in that township.

 Public health facilities for black people in South Africa at the time were very poor.
 There were high rates of tuberculosis and infant mortality and only one municipal clinic to serve the township of Duncan Village.
 Sr Aidan and her single nursing assistant, Sr Gratia Khumalo OP, offered much needed health care to the black residents of Duncan Village in a one-room clinic.
 In some years they attended to more than 20,000 patients.
 On the Friday before she died, she attended 170 patients in the clinic.

 Quinlan had a special interest in gynaecology and obstetrics, and treated many women for infertility.